 Do you have a special Winter Playlist?
 Can you call out… “Alexa, play Winter Music!”, and then enjoy singing together along with “Winter Wonderland” and dancing along with “Frosty the Snowman”.
-Our holiday celebrations in December can be such a wonder filled part of our culture.
-Yet, sometimes, it seems that the amazing season of winter, and all its wonders, can be overlooked.
+Our holiday celebrations in December can be such a wonder filled part of our culture, and we LOVE our Christmas music!
+Yet, sometimes, it seems that MUSICALLY the amazing season of winter, and all its wonders, can be overlooked.
 So January is a perfect month for a playlist to embrace this season all by itself !
-In this article, we’ll explore music for your Winter Playlist and some fun ideas for indoor pretend snow play, and maybe even some ice skating.
+In this article, we’ll explore music for your Winter Playlist, including 13 Kindermusik recordings you can download as an album, as well as some additional favorites in the following categories:

 Jumpstart your Playlist & Engaging Play